claytonshaver/BW-Repo-Viewer/README.md

 ## Areas I would have liked to have spent more time on

-- A robust test suite
+- A more robust test suite
 - Validating the number of the times the parent and also the children components rerendered
 - Setting up middleware pipline for data fetching